klbr8/WPF_CS_DartScore/README.md

 Seasoned developers are desired as well to give insight on the projects codebase and direction (and to express how impressed they are with me, everyone can use a pep talk once in a while).

-See `contributing.md` for ways to get started.
+See [contributing.md](https://github.com/klbr8/WPF_CS_DartScore/blob/main/CONTRIBUTING.md) for ways to get started.

-Please adhere to this project's `code of conduct`.
+Please adhere to this project's [code of conduct](https://github.com/klbr8/WPF_CS_DartScore/blob/main/CODE_OF_CONDUCT.md).

 ## Feedback